2012–2013 Egyptian protests: September 2012

 On 8 September, the Administrative Court of the State Council postponed its decision on the constitutionality of Egypt's Constituent Assembly until 2 October 2012.

 On 11 September, a protest was organized by Wesam Abdel-Wareth, a Salafist leader and president of Egypt's Hekma television channel, who called for a gathering at 5 pm in front of the United States Embassy, to protest against a film that he thought was named Muhammad's Trial, which is actually called Innocence of Muslims.
 After the trailer for the film began circulating, Nader Bakkar, the Egyptian Salafist Nour Party's spokesman, and Muhammad al-Zawahiri, the brother of al-Qaeda leader Ayman al Zawihiri, called for Egyptians to assemble outside of the American embassy.
 About 3,000 demonstrators, many of them from the ultraconservative Salafist movement, responded to his call.
-A dozen men were then reported to have scaled the embassy walls, after which one of them tore down the flag of the United States of America and replaced it with a black Islamist flag with the inscription of the shahada: "There is no god but God and Muhammad is the messenger of God".
+A dozen men were then reported to have scaled the embassy walls, after which one of them tore down the flag of the United States and replaced it with a black Islamist flag with the inscription of the shahada: "There is no god but God and Muhammad is the messenger of God".
 Some of the protesters also wrote "There is no God but Allah" on the compound walls.
 According to Sherine Tadros of Al Jazeera, the protesters demanded that the film be taken "out of circulation" and that some of the protesters would stay at the site until that happens.
 Thousands of Egyptian riot police were at the embassy following the breach of the walls; they eventually persuaded the trespassers to leave the compound without the use of force.
 After that, only a few hundred protesters remained outside the compound.
-During the entry into the embassy grounds United States Marines were not allowed to carry live ammunition by the State Department.
 Egypt's prime minister Hesham Kandil said "a number" of protesters later confessed to getting paid to participate.